GV14982/resume-md/resume.md

 [PHLask](https://phlask.me/) is an application that aims to make finding free resources easier.
-We recently completed dev work on our v2 application that will allow people to search for water, foraging, food, and clothing
+We recently completed dev work on our v2 application that will allow people to search for water, foraging, food, and clothing.

 ### PHL Code Club